The MBTI® ENTP and College

 Reading and Writing

-Students who assess with an Intuition preference, often discover the connotations and associations that go beyond the information that is given.
+Students who assess with an Intuition preference often discover the connotations and associations that go beyond the information that is given.
 Because of this, they often are skilled readers and writers.
-They commonly use an approach which is “Active, Imaginative, Analytical, and Inclusive.”
+They commonly use an approach that is “Active, Imaginative, Analytical, and Inclusive.”
 (Ditiberio and Hammer, 1993, CPP Inc.) This common behavior can have its downfalls only when ENTPs are required to apply themselves in the specifics.
-ENTPs have been found to regularly read serious, non-required material which can inadvertently assist them with their studies.
+ENTPs have been found to regularly read serious, non-required material, which can inadvertently assist them with their studies.
 They have been known to write best when they can talk out their first drafts with peers, but when revising their writing, they may need to fill in missing facts and eliminate highly complex and rambling concepts.

 The typical writing approach which ENTPs have reported to assist with combating writer’s block are to: